Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Mitigating Communication and Synchronization Costs

-Implementing these techniques in a distributed manner is highly nontrivial, since the algorithms do not map well to MPI's two-sided handshaking paradigm, where both sender and receiver actively engage in the data exchange.
-In contrast, one-sided communication is an appealing alternative communication model, which was already established in the MPI standard since MPI-2.
-In one-sided communication paradigm communication between processes does not require explicit synchronization between the sender and receiver.
+In the one-sided communication paradigm, communication between processes does not require explicit synchronization between the sender and receiver.
 Instead, one process can perform operations on the memory of another process without the receiving process’s explicit participation.
-MPI-2 introduced the MPI\_WIN and Remote Memory Access (RMA) operations to take advantage of the remote direct memory access (RDMA) features offered by modern interconnects RDMA enables a process to directly access memory on remote processes without involvement of the activities at the remote side.
+MPI-2 introduced the MPI\_WIN and Remote Memory Access (RMA) operations to take advantage of the remote direct memory access (RDMA) features offered by modern interconnects.
+RDMA enables a process to directly access memory on remote processes without involvement of the activities at the remote side.
 The light-weight asynchronous one-sided communication primitives provide a new mechanism for efficient DAG execution at scale.

 The first distributed-memory SpTRSV algorithm in SuperLU\_DIST uses a \emph{message-driven} approach~\cite{li-sc98}.
 Every process runs an asynchronous self-scheduling loop and triggers appropriate computations depending on one of the two types of messages received.
-This algorithm overcame some synchronization overhead, but still uses MPI two-sided Isend/Recv communication protocol.
-It can hardly strong scale to 100 processes.
+This algorithm overcomes some synchronization overhead, but still uses the MPI two-sided Isend/Recv communication protocol.
+This algorithm can hardly scale to 100 processes.
 The algorithm was improved by Liu et al.~\cite{LiuTriSolve2018} by using asynchronous communication trees for collective communication among subsets of processes.